Granite Sealers

 TriNova Granite Protector & Sealer

 Installing that natural stone counter was worth it, but it wasn’t cheap.
-That’s why the consumer should make sure to keep that counter looking as good as it can for as long as possible.
+That’s why you should make sure to keep that counter looking good as long as possible.
 And there are two ways to keeping granite counters in good condition.
 We all know that they have to be regularly cleaned, but they also have to be properly sealed.
 A good sealant will ensure that the expensive countertop is good for many years to come and will prevent it from succumbing to hard water damage, watermarks, corrosion from acids or the hundred other things that can happen to counters.

 Fortunately, this sealant is one of the best granite sealers available.
-It’s a formula that can not only be used on quality granite surfaces but can also be used for sealing quartz, marble, soapstone, or Quartzite.
-It’s composed of a unique blend of polymers that work themselves down into the stone’s porous surface to help prevent dirt, grime, and stains from embedding themselves into the stone and ruining it forever.
-When this product is applied to a clean granite counter properly, it will protect it and do it without clouding over or being sticky.
+You can use it not only on quality granite surfaces but also for sealing quartz, marble, soapstone, or Quartzite.
+Its unique blend of polymers work themselves down into the stone’s porous surface to help prevent dirt, grime, and stains from embedding themselves into the stone and ruining it forever.
+When you apply this product to a clean granite counter, it will protect it without clouding over or being sticky.
 It’s so simple, just about anyone can use this product.

 The most notable thing about this product, however, is that it not only provides advanced protection from stains, but it also gives the stone’s surface a glossy and shiny look that everyone is going to love.
 So, in essence, this product just doesn’t protect but also enhances the surface of the stone.
-This makes it one of the best choices for sealing stone counters, backsplashes or other surfaces that the consumer wants to make sure looks their best.
-Although it’s not the most inexpensive product on the market, it’s one of the most effective sealants available and certainly one that consumers should consider.
+This makes it one of the best choices for sealing stone counters, backsplashes or other surfaces.
+Although it’s not the most inexpensive product on the market, it’s one of the most effective sealants available and certainly one that you should consider.

 PROS: